DomoYeti/CSCI3308_Project/README.md

 A pass-and-play computerized version of Axis and Allies, edition TBD.

-Shoudl provide all of the fun and functionality of the game, without the prohibitive setup and play times.
+Should provide all of the fun and functionality of the game, without the prohibitive setup and play times.